tasmota/decode-config/README.md

 ## Usage

-> Everywhere `decode-config` is written, replace this name by the program name your are using:
-`decode-config.py` when running as Python executable.

 For an overview start the program without any parameter and you will get a short help:

 ```bash
 decode-config
 ```
+> replace `decode-config` by the program name your are using:
+`decode-config.py` when running as Python executable.

+This prints a short help:

 ```help
 Backup/Restore Tasmota configuration data.